sted0011/bef/_posts/2018-01-01-come-work-with-us.markdown

 <b>For: Trading Technologies</b><br/>
 <b>Role: Producer + Motion Graphics / Group Project</b>

-This recruiting video I collaborated on blends a cohesive narrative, symmetrical shots, a washed-out color palette, upbeat 60s-inspired music, and situational silliness to show off, not only how we work together as one company, but how we make it fun too.
+I produced a recruiting video that blends a cohesive narrative, symmetrical shots, a washed-out color palette, upbeat 60s-inspired music, and situational silliness to show off, not only how we work together as one company, but how we make it fun too.
 This award-winning video is the culmination of hours of planning and team effort.
-On our in-house six-person team, I was the producer and motion graphics creator.
-As producer, I kept the team on track, organized and scheduled the shots/props/spaces, identified the musical track, participated in the shoots, and provided feedback during the editing process.
-I also supplied the motion graphics for the countdown and the two language clouds.
+As producer of an in-house six-person team, I kept the team on track, organized and scheduled the shots/props/spaces, identified the musical track, participated in the shoots, and provided feedback during the editing process.
+As motion graphics designer, I supplied the moving visuals for the countdown and the two language clouds.

 The video won a <a href="https://creativityawards.com/?submission=come-work-with-us" target="_blacnk">Gold Creativity International Award</a> and a GDUSA American Inhouse Design Award.